-The last few weeks has seen a steady stream of folks outside the HRNasty office.
+The last few weeks have seen a steady stream of folks outside the HRNasty office.
 The end results share a similar resource and I thought that sharing this resource might benefit others.
 Here is what happens.

 The confessor comes by and shares their dilemma.
 They then ask, “HRNasty, What should I do?”, to which I reply “Young Jedi, What do you want to do?
 What is your gut suggesting?”
 Employees who come with a situation already have an idea of what they want to do.
 Most are looking for validation on what they know is right.
 Occasionally, they are hoping I agree with what they know is wrong.
 I find that most people know what they need to do.